 On July 14, 2011, the Company announced that its Board of Directors approved a stock repurchase program of up to \$100.0 million of the Company's common stock effective through December 31, 2012.
 The stock repurchase program will be funded primarily with cash on hand, free cash flow, and borrowings under the Company's Revolving Credit Facility.
 The stock repurchase program is intended to be implemented through purchases made from time to time in the open market or in privately negotiated transactions, in accordance with applicable securities and stock exchange requirements.
 The program may also include repurchases from time to time from executive officers or directors of vested restricted stock and/or vested stock options.
 The stock repurchase program does not obligate the Company to purchase any specific amount of its common stock and may be suspended or extended at any time at the Company's discretion.
 During the fiscal year ended January 1, 2012, the Company purchased 3.9 million shares of its common stock at a cost of \$75.0 million primarily purchased with proceeds from the Company's Revolving Credit Facility.
-There were no repurchases of common stock under the stock repurchase program during the twenty-six weeks ended July 1, 2012.
+Repurchases of common stock under the stock repurchase program during the thirty-nine weeks ended September 30, 2012 were not significant.